The Walking Dead: Survival Instinct: Gameplay

-The player assumes the role of Daryl Dixon, who can either fight the walkers or stealthily sneak past them.
+In The Walking Dead: Survival Instinct, the player controls Daryl Dixon from a first-person perspective, who can either fight the walkers or stealthily sneak past them.
 As he travels, he meets other survivors, who can either help or leave.
 He will have to be cautious of how much fuel, ammo and food he has, and think very strategically of who and how many he chooses to take in to his group.
 When he travels, he can either choose to take the highway, and save fuel but break down a lot, or take the small roads, where he will be able to scavenge from small villages and chance of breaking down is low.
 He can also change the vehicle he is using, ranging from a small truck to an SUV.
 The vehicles use up fuel which Dixon has to watch over.
 When he runs out of fuel, he must stop at various roadsides to scavenge jerry cans of fuel.